sanjar-notes/nodejs/home/4_resource_itineraries/2_Node_js_complete_guide_academind/6_Templating_Engines_and_Dynamic_content/80_Template_engines_overview.md

 3. Handlebars - normal HTML for markup, double curly brace syntax for placeholder.
 Similar to EJS, but has less features and different philosophy.

 ![](../../../../assets/Pasted%20image%2020230305221301.png)

+## Installing and configuring a template engine
+- Template engines are simple Node.js packages available through npm.
+- Since template engines are needed at request time, they're installed as production dependencies.
+- Most template engines can hook into the server lib/frwk, with almost no code needed.
+- All the 3 mentioned here (EJS, Pug, Handlebars) are "Express.js compatible", i.e, they can be plugged in as an Express middleware using a single line.